theelous3/overly/README.md

 ```

 Bam.
 The worst 404 page of all time.
+The above can be used as a decorator, just like before.
+We can also just run the server with ``Server.run()`` for easy messing about.

-As was mentioned, overly is overly configurabe.
-All of your bases are covered!
+As was mentioned, and as you can see, overly is overly configurabe :D All of your bases are covered!